A flag for Drala Jong

 Flag of Wales

-It is delightful that the symbol of the dragon plays such a prominent rôle in both these countries, which are important for the Aro gTér tradition.
-The lineage holders Ngak’chang Rinpoche and Khandro Déchen as well as many of their students are living in Wales and of course Drala Jong itself is located in Wales.
-On the other hand we have strong connections with many Lamas from Bhutan, among them Dudjom Tenzin Yeshé Dorje, one of the current incarnations of Kyabjé Dudjom Jigdral Yeshé Dorje who was the Tsawai Lama of Ngak’chang Rinpoche.
-In 2019 Ngak’chang Rinpoche and Khandro Déchen were able to meet him while on a pilgrimage in Bhutan with a group of their studens.
-On that same pilgrimage they also met Garab Dorje Rinpoche, Kyabjé Tang Rinpoche, and many others.
+It is delightful that the symbol of the dragon plays such a prominent rôle in these two countries, which are both important for the Aro gTér tradition.
+The lineage holders Ngak’chang Rinpoche and Khandro Déchen, as well as many of their students, live in Wales and of course Drala Jong itself is located in Carmarthenshire.
+In Bhutan on the other hand we have strong connections with many Lamas, among them Dudjom Tenzin Yeshé Dorje, one of the current incarnations of Kyabjé Dudjom Jigdral Yeshé Dorje who was the Tsawa’i Lama of Ngak’chang Rinpoche.
+In 2019 Ngak’chang Rinpoche and Khandro Déchen were able to meet him while on a pilgrimage in Bhutan with a group of their students.
+On that same pilgrimage they also met Garab Dorje Rinpoche, Kyabjé Tang Rinpoche, and many other significant figures.
 They have a close friendship with gTértön Drukdra and his father Wangchuk Rin’dzin Rinpoche.

 Creativity